 Recap: Dylan and his father are in a swanky black limousine, heading toward the swanky Bel Age Hotel.
 Jack is on the phone with Christine, talking about the Welcome Home From Prison party they're throwing at the hotel that evening.
 When he finishes the call, Dylan remarks how much he likes Christine and then asks his father how he managed to get released from prison after serving only two years.
 Jack tells him he has no idea, just that his lawyers worked something out...and he just packed his bags and ran toward freedom.
 Sounds pretty damn fishy if you ask me.
 Dylan asks him about his future plans, but Jack has none - other than his party.
 And speaking of which, Jack tells Dylan to invite all of his friends to join in the celebration of his shortened prison sentence.
 The limousine pulls up in front of the Bel Age Hotel, and there's a crowd of reporters and paparazzi who have all been awaiting Jack McKay's arrival.
-Must have been a slow news day in Beverly Hills.
+Must be a slow news day in Beverly Hills.
 Jack bounds out of the limo and jovially tells the media horde that they'll have to contact his lawyer if they want any kind of a statement.
 He then wraps a protective arm around Dylan's shoulders and shoves his way through the crowd toward the hotel's entrance.

 Taylor/Silver house.
 Jackie is yelling at Mel for being a philandering douchebag.
 He tries to explain that he cheated on her not because he doesn't love her, but because his penis has an uncontrollably horny desire to sample as many women as humanly possible.
-Jackie snarks back that a nineteen year old dental hygienist is hardly a woman - gross, Mel - and Mel assures her that the relationship(s) with his mistress(es) is/are over.
+Jackie snarks back that a nineteen year old dental hygienist is hardly a woman - gross - and Mel assures her that the relationship(s) with his mistress(es) is/are over.
 (It's somewhat unclear if he's confessing to sleeping with both Mandy and Sheila, as was claimed in the Midlife...Now What? episode.)
 Jackie snidely retorts that he only ended his dalliance with the hygienist because he got bored, and Mel admits he's a bastard and asks Jackie what she wants from him.
-[Here's a hint, Mel: it's expensive and starts with a D]
+[Hint: it's expensive and starts with a D]